Vibram FiveFingers V-Run Review Facts

-The drop is important for barefoot running shoes and many people look for as little drop as possible.
+The drop is important for barefoot running shoes and many people look for a little drop.
 The 8.5 mm stack height on the V-Run may be higher than some barefoot runners are used to.
 But this isn’t necessarily a bad thing.
 The added lift contributes to the durability and protection that’s found in these shoes.
 Vibram does offer plenty of 0 drop shoes if that’s what you’re looking for but the V-Run will be suitable for most.
 Especially if you’re transitioning into your first pair of barefoot shoes, the V-Run will be perfect.

 Key Features of the FiveFingers V-Run